MintyOrb/writing/the_most_astounding_evidence_in_cosmology_-_the_cmb.md

 The CMBR represents a critical point in the universes history- when it cooled enough to go through a phase change.

-This change is exactly like the phase changes we’re already familiar with, freezing, boiling, condensing…
+This change is exactly like the phase changes we're already familiar with, freezing, boiling, condensing…

 Just like lowering the temperature of a gas turns it into a liquid, 380,000 years after the big bang, the universe cooled enough to turn from a plasma into a gas.

- — Just as a quick reminder: A plasma is a state of matter that occurs when there is enough energy to strip an atom’s electrons away from its nucleus. —
+ — Just as a quick reminder: A plasma is a state of matter that occurs when there is enough energy to strip an atom's electrons away from its nucleus. —

-Before 380,000 years, the universe was so hot that the hydrogen and helium nuclei that had formed within the first few minutes after the big bang couldn’t hold onto any electrons.
+Before 380,000 years, the universe was so hot that the hydrogen and helium nuclei that had formed within the first few minutes after the big bang couldn't hold onto any electrons.

 _The entire universe was a plasma._

-Because it was a plasma, the entire universe was opaque- just like a thick fog, you couldn’t see through it.
+Because it was a plasma, the entire universe was opaque- just like a thick fog, you couldn't see through it.
 Analogous to how a fog disperses light in every direction preventing you from seeing, in this plasma, photons of light were constantly absorbed and reemitted in random directions, scattering off of protons and electrons before they could travel further than a few centimeters.

 When the universe was a temperature of about 3000 K, the hydrogen and helium nuclei could finally hold onto their electrons.
 This represents the first time that atoms as we usually think of them (a coherent collection of protons, neutrons, and electrons) appeared in the universe.